Best Vegan Chili

 • Spray a little olive oil and saute the carrots in a large pot or dutch oven over medium heat for 5-7 minutes.
 1 pound carrots

 • Add in diced onions and seasonings, saute for 5 minutes.
-1 medium red onion 3 tbsp chili powder 1 tbsp cumin 1 tsp garlic powder 3/4 tsp onion powder 1/4 tsp salt 1/4 tsp ground black pepper
+1 medium red onion 3 tbsp chili powder 1 tbsp ground cumin 1 tsp garlic powder ¾ tsp onion powder ¼ tsp salt ¼ tsp black pepper

-• Add beans, tomatoes, and water to the pot.
+• Add beans, tomatoes, and if using an Instant Pot, water to the pot.
 Simmer for 30-40 minutes or until hot and flavors have melded.
-14 oz low sodium black beans 14 oz low sodium kidney beans 14 oz low sodium cannellini beans 14 oz low sodium pinto beans 28 oz diced tomatoes 1/2 cup water or broth
+14 oz black beans 14 oz kidney beans 14 oz cannellini beans 14 oz pinto beans 28 oz diced tomatoes ½ cup water or low sodium vegetable broth

 • Top with diced green onions.
 2 stalks green onions